Updated: 04/21/2023 – For dog owners and dog walkers a like, rain days can mean wet walks with their favorite pooch.

 Keep old towels within close reach of the door to drape over your dog’s head as soon as you come in.
 The draped towel will help stop him from shaking all the rain and mud onto your walls and floors.

 Tip: Depending on how long your walk lasts you can leave out warmer water then you would normally use on your dog.
 By the time you come back the water should be the right temperature.
+But always make sure to check the temperature before you use the water.

 4. Plan your walk

 - Carefully choose your route – Think about what areas on your walk may contain puddles or muddy areas and avoid them by picking another route.
-Also if you live in an urban environment stay away from busy streets where you may be splashed by a passing car.
+Also, if you live in an urban environment stay away from busy streets where you may be splashed by a passing car.

 - Shorten the route – Instead of going on a long walk, take a short walk and then spend time playing inside with your dog.

 - Visibility – Make sure you can be seen by other people, especially drivers.
 Wear bright colors or clothes with reflective strips to ensure you can be seen by others.
-Also cloudy days are always darker, again affecting your ability to see dangers or be seen by others.
+Also, cloudy days are always darker, again affecting your ability to see dangers or be seen by others.

 5. When you get back